 You are also taken to the Kiwi House where you get to see a few Kiwi birds in a low lighted enclosure.
 Post this, the walk ends with a stroll through some traditional homes and buildings where you can see excellent examples of traditional wooden carvings, sculpture and art.
 All through the tour, the guide tells you about the local language, culture, practices and how the culture has evolved over the years and adapted to modern ways, this makes it a very interesting and insightful experience.

 As the sun sets, you get to watch how a traditional Hangi (feast) is prepared.
 Baskets of meat, chicken, kumara (sweet potato) and other vegetables are lifted from underground ovens where they are being cooked since afternoon in preparation for the evening feast.

-The highlight of the evening is the indigenous experience of Te Po, a lively, captivating song and dance show where traditionally dressed Maori artists perform various routines ranging from traditional war dances to ballads of forlorn lovers.
-The artists of Te Puia are highly talented, enthusiastic and clearly enjoying themselves in spite of performing to an audience every single day.
+The highlight of the evening is the lively, captivating song and dance show where traditionally dressed Maori artists perform various routines ranging from traditional war dances to ballads of forlorn lovers.
+The artists are highly talented, enthusiastic and clearly enjoying themselves in spite of performing to an audience every single day.
 By the end of the show, you are starving and a wonderful feast awaits.
-Unlike the average quality of meals in most tourist shows, the feast of Te Puia was one of my most memorable meals in New Zealand.
+Unlike the average quality of meals in most tourist shows, the feast was one of my most memorable meals in New Zealand.